Indicators of economy in Singapore

 Gross national product | 349.10 bn USD | 64,013.32 USD | 16.895 tn USD | 32,835.37 USD |

-Singapore ranked 2nd in the Bloomberg Innovation Index in 2021.
-The index is calculated annually and most recently included 60 countries.
-The front-runner was South Korea.
+In the Global Innovation Index, Singapore ranked 7th in 2022 with 57.3 points.
+The index is calculated annually by the World Intellectual Property Organization (WIPO) and most recently included 132 countries.
+The top country was Switzerland with 64.6 points.
 Out of the 2,000 largest listed companies in the world, 11 originate from Singapore.
 This is determined annually in the Forbes Global 2000 list.
 The 10 largest companies in the country in 2022 were:

 Rank 218: Oversea-Chinese Banking (Singapore)